 - Submit a request for your event to be included in College Government’s weekly email newsletter.
 Submissions must be submitted each week by Monday at 10 a.m. to go out on Friday.

 - If your event is open to the public, submit it for inclusion in Wellesley’s events calendar, which is promoted broadly via Wellesley’s institutional Facebook account.
-Please submit your event details to Hannah Hudson in Communications & Public Affairs.
+Use the event submission form to submit your event details.

 Best Practices for Promoting Experiential Learning, Internship, and Job Opportunities

 - For internships associated with College funding, reach out to Career Education at email@example.com to add the opportunity to the our College-sponsored internships page.
 These internships occur annually, and many share a common deadline and application process.

 - If your opportunity does not fall under the College-sponsored internship umbrella, post the internship or job opportunity to Handshake and reach out to Tess Mattern for student promotion through Career Education’s weekly email digest.
 If you do not have a Handshake account, reach out to Student Financial Services.

 - Be sure to also market the opportunity through your own departmental lists and via related student orgs, which will be the most effective way of reaching a targeted audience.